 Try to engage as much as you can on Facebook.
 Get your sales team to reach out to your small business prospects.
-The good thing with Facebook is that you can message someone that you are not friends with yet.
+The good thing with Facebook is that you can message someone that you’re not friends with yet.

 Use this to your full advantage and reach out to all your prospects.

 Twitter is an excellent tool for getting information out fast and to the point.
-Most businesses have a Twitter account, so if you don’t have one yet, there’s no good reason to hesitate.
+Most businesses have a Twitter account, so if you don’t have one yet, you may want to consider it.

 When using Twitter for prospecting, you can expect to find new ways to connect with other businesses and potentially grow your business.

-When using Twitter, hashtags, and keywords are extremely important, so you must make sure to identify what those words are for your market and use them A LOT.
-It is a quick way to get out your prospects what you and your business do and stand for.
+When using Twitter, hashtags and keywords are extremely important, so you must make sure to identify what those words are for your market and use them A LOT.
+It’s a quick way to get word out to your prospects about what you and your business do and stand for.

-You will have to monitor those keywords frequently as things change fast.
+You’ll have to monitor those keywords frequently because things change fast.
 An excellent tool to use on Twitter to watch these words is the Tweetdeck.
 It keeps up with the current tweets that have to do with keywords.

 Hashtags must frequently be employed, meaning a few times a day.
 The posts only stay on for so long, so you want to make sure your prospects often see new content.